 Need a cheap & easy substitute for vanilla?
 Here are the best 15 Vanilla Extract Substitutes and how to use them.
 Perfect for all of your baking from brownies to cookies, frosting, cheesecake and bread – even ice cream!

 Fear not!
-Let me explain what you can use as a vanilla extract substitute – you probably already have at least one of these already!
+Let me explain what you can use as a vanilla extract substitute.
+Guaranteed, you already have at least one of these in your kitchen!

 15 Vanilla Extract Substitutes